Sanjana Ramesh: National team career

 Sanjana captained the India women's national under-16 basketball team at the 2017 FIBA U16 Women's Asian Championship.
 She helped India win Division B and the country earned a spot in Division A. At the development camp of Basketball Without Borders Asia, Sanjana was awarded the Most Valuable Player that helped her get the US college scholarship.

-She is selected to play in the Indian team in the 3rd South Asian Basketball Association Women's Championship 2025 qualifiers at New Delhi from 23 to 26 February 2025.
+She was selected to play in the Indian team in the 3rd South Asian Basketball Association Women's Championship 2025 qualifiers at New Delhi from 23 to 26 February 2025.
 The Indian team played Maldives and Nepal for a berth in the FIBA women's Asia Cup.
 In the first match, India beat Nepal 113–32 on 23 February 2025.
 She played both the matches.

-In July 2025, she was the captain of the Indian team at the FIBA Women’s Asia Cup 2025 Division B at Shenzhen, China.
+In July 2025, she was part of the Indian team at the FIBA Women’s Asia Cup 2025 Division B at Shenzhen, China.
 In the first match on 13 July 2025, India beat Kazakhstan 85-68 in the Group A opener.